darrenldl/ProVerif-ATP/doc/manual/README.md

 At top left and top right, R and T denotes the RFID reader and the RFID tag respectively.
 The "k, ID" above them indicates they both share common secrets k, ID prior to the run (execution) of the protocol. k denotes a key and ID denotes an identifier (e.g. serial number).

-At the beginning, R generates a nonce (randomly generated number that is used only once) r1 then sends it to T. T generates a nonce r2, calculates $\tilde{g}$ and $ID2$
+At the beginning, R generates nonce (randomly generated number that is used only once) r1 then sends it to T

+T generates nonce r2, calculates g̃ and ID2, then sends r2 and left half of (ID2 ⊕ g̃) to R.

+R finds the ID of T in its database, calculates g̃ and ID2 in the same way, then sends the right half of (ID2 ⊕ g̃) to T

+It is implicit that each party verifies the received messages against the calculated ones, and only continue the protocol run if they match up

 #### CH07 encoding

 #### Using pvatp

+**Demo site** You can also access the Narrator interface presented below through [here](https://darrenldl.gitlab.io/narrator-ch07), it is the same as the one you get locally through pvatp

 invoke pvatp on the `.pv` file, pvatp handles everything onward automatically as seen by the following sample terminal output